mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "First of all, who are you?"
 Melna asked as she caught up with hae.

 "My name is Fanla," she said, removing her mask.
 Though it was dark, Melna could see more of the features of her face.
 She seemed younger than hae eyes would suggest, and her tone more soothing when unencumbered.
 "I was sent here by Linyu's mother to find hae and get hae to safety.
-When I found hae and the woman, they were walking into a trap at the station, but I was able to get to them in time."
+When I finally spotted hae and the woman, they were walking into a trap at the station, but I was able to get to them in time."

 "I want to see them.
 Where are they now?"